intel/MultiArchUefiPkg/README.md

 # Contribute

+This is a [RISE Project](https://riseproject.dev) under the Firmware WG.

 Contributions are welcome.
 Please raise issues and pull requests.

 Please see the [policy on contributions](CONTRIBUTING.md) and our [Code of Conduct](CODE_OF_CONDUCT.md).